1aman1/cyl06t10/README.md

    * Book Problems
    * LEETCODE
    * More platforms like LEETCODE
-   * Self learning & then some implementations.
+   * Self learning & with implementations.

 B. Data Structures
    * Array